August 14, 2054. Friday. 11:11 PM.

 “I’m a healthy young male.
-There’s nothing wrong with me having an hot picture of a girl.
+There’s nothing wrong with me having a hot picture of a girl.
 We all have our types.”

-“Anyways,” Daulton couldn’t help but chuckled under his breath, “there have been some rumors going around that they are trying to take over the City of Diadem for themselves.”
+“Anyways,” Daulton couldn’t help but chuckle under his breath, “there have been some rumors going around that they are trying to take over the City of Diadem for themselves.”

-“You’ve got to be kidding me right?
-The City of Diadem is considered the number one spot that has the highest number of human population in the whole continent.
-Water Rose Guild will need triple the amount of soldiers to take over the city if they want to even succeed,” said Sylvia.
+“You’ve got to be kidding me.
+The City of Diadem is considered the number one spot with the highest human population on the continent.
+So water Rose Guild will need triple the number of soldiers to take over the city if they even want to succeed,” said Sylvia.

 “Look, it’s just a rumor.
-There hasn’t been any known facts about it at all.
-It just that the New King has been trying to get the Draconis Library back these past couple of days.
+There haven’t been any known facts about it at all.
+It’s just that the New King has been trying to get the Draconis Library back these past couple of days.
 Someone had seen a Water Rose Guild member next to him on and off.
-That’s where the rumor had started from.”
+So that’s where the rumor had started from.”

 Kiyro listened intently.
-He was three-fourth of the way done with his food.
+He was three-fourths of the way done with his food.
 When Daulton brought up the Draconis Library, he needed every kind of information that he could get to keep it safe.
-Especially from enemies that were trying to steal what he had work hard to earn.
+Especially from enemies trying to steal what he had worked hard to earn.

 “Draconis Library?
-Are you talking about the so called flying library that is stationed at the City of Diadem?”
+Are you talking about the so-called flying library stationed at the City of Diadem?”

-“I never visited that Library yet, though I definitely want to visit it soon.”
+“I never visited that Library yet, though I want to visit it soon.”